 Keith Howard, thanks for asking.
 And who are you?

 Before you answer, let me tell you a little about myself.
-I’m taking a timeout from the human zoo and living, effective 9/1/17, in a Tiny White Box at 45 North, a veterans’ retreat about 10 miles from the New Hampshire/Canadian border.
-Here, I intend to write a bit, teach a little, hike a lot and figure out my next move.
+Right now, I’m director of a place called Hope for New Hampshire Recovery, a man in long term recovery and a writer.
+A couple years ago, I took a timeout from the human zoo and lived in a Tiny White Box at 45 North, a veterans’ retreat about 10 miles from the New Hampshire/Canadian border.
+I intended to write a bit, teach a little, hike a lot and figure out my next move.
+I accomplished those pedestrian goals

-Before here, I was director Liberty House in Manchester, NH, a transitional living facility for formerly homeless veterans, a distributor of food and clothing to hundreds of people in dire straits, and the best implementation I know of Jesus’ injunction to focus on “the least of these.”
-I was fortunate at Liberty House to get a fair amount of publicity for our decision to give up federal funding (fully justified and wise) and my refusal to appear on a stage with a politician (also justified, necessary and worthwhile, but perhaps not wise—depending on how this country goes in the next three or so years).
+Before that, I was director of Liberty House in Manchester, NH, a transitional living facility for formerly homeless veterans, a distributor of food and clothing to hundreds of people in dire straits, and the best implementation I know of Jesus’ injunction to focus on “the least of these.”
+I was fortunate at Liberty House to get a fair amount of publicity for our decision to give up federal funding (fully justified and wise) and my refusal to appear on a stage with a politician (also justified, necessary and worthwhile).
 That man was Donald Trump, and I may have a few things to say about that experience later.

 Without going into all the David Copperfield crap, I was raised in Durham, NH, home of a state university and not much more.
 Although I came from a college family—in fact, the ugliest building on campus is named after my grandfather—neither of my parents was connected to academe, so I grew up on a cul-de-sac where almost all the fathers were addressed as “doctor,” either Ph. or M., and I had a secret shame that my father’s BA in zoology was the equivalent of a GED.
 Whether for this or a simple toss of the genetic coin, I was born an intelligent smartass, sent home from kindergarten for taking my pants down to show the lovely and charming Cathy Palmer what I had downstairs.
 That set the tone for the rest of my school years—the need for attention and disruption, not the public exposure of private parts—and I graduated Oyster River High School as a National Merit Scholarship semi-finalist (high PSAT scores) in the bottom two percent of my class.
 (For those of you fascinated by numbers, I was third from the bottom in my class of 126 students.)
 As an aside, more than 20 years later, I was running an alternative school visited by the then-principal of ORHS.
 He wanted to follow our model, and I told him he would only get the secret recipe if he would alter my class rank.
 I wanted to be last.
 He said he would, but I’ve seen no documentation of it.